coredns/coredns.io/content/plugins/auto.md

   pointing to external names. **ADDRESS** can be an IP address, and IP:port or a string pointing to a file that is structured as /etc/resolv.conf.

-All directives from the *file* middleware are supported.
+All directives from the *file* plugin are supported.
 Note that *auto* will load all zones found, even though the directive might only receive queries for a specific zone.
 I.e:

 ~~~